 Kinesiology tape differs.
 It has unique elastic properties that allow the kinesiology tape to provide dynamic support.
 This active support provides an almost second layer of support that may assist weaker muscles.
-Plus, due to its elastic properties, kinesiology tape allows full motion of your body parts, to enable a near-normal range of motion.
+Plus, due to its elastic properties, kinesiology tape allows your body parts full motion to enable a near-normal range of motion.

 Kinesiology tape can be worn during intense exercise, in the shower or even swimming.
 This application longevity means that the tape can potentially guide your movement while you stay active.

 What are the Benefits of Kinesiology Taping?

 Kinesiology tape has a comprehensive array of therapeutic benefits.
 These therapeutic benefits are available to the injured area 24-hours a day.